Tuition & Funding

 Master’s Funding Opportunities

-All applicants are automatically considered for merit scholarships when applying to Brown's School of Public Health—no additional steps are required.
+All applicants are automatically considered for merit scholarships when applying to Brown's School of Public Health.
+No additional steps are required!
+Awards typically cover 15–50% of total tuition, based on the strength of the application.

-The Association of Schools and Programs of Public Health (ASPPH) offers a list of external scholarship and fellowship opportunities.
+The Association of Schools and Programs of Public Health (ASPPH) maintains a curated list of external scholarships and fellowships available to public health students.

-U.S. citizens and permanent residents are encouraged to apply for federal student loans using the FAFSA: Brown University's Graduate Federal School Code is E00058.
+U.S. citizens and permanent residents are encouraged to apply for federal student aid by submitting the FAFSA.
+Brown University's Graduate Federal School Code is E00058.

 After you enroll at Brown, you are eligible to apply for additional funding opportunities, including: